Cherreads

 Him.

-Kael's heart skipped a beat.
+Kael's pulse slipped.
 "Who… are you?" he whispered.

-"Of course, you idiot," he said.
+"Of course you idiot," he said.
 "I'm you.
 And you are me."

-Kael's lips trembled.
+Kael's lips parted.
 "How is this… possible?"

 The boy shrugged.

-"Short answer?
+"Short answer?"

 "Your mind's pretty fucked up."

-He tilted his head, bored.
+Noir tilted his head, bored.

-Kael slumped, pressing his palms against his face, as if trying to hold his mind in place.
-"Well, I can't do anything to help myself."
+Kael pressed his palms against his skull.
+"I can't do anything to help myself."

-"You've got to be kidding m—"
+"You've got to be kidding me—"

 "These people aren't worth you, Kael."

-The boy smiled—a crooked, broken thing.
+Noir smiled—a crooked, wrong thing.

 He held it out.
 Still.
 Steady.